-There are so many fantastic resources online for graphic designers and alike.
+There are so many fantastic resources online for graphic designers.
 This article will explore fourteen ways digital marketers and DIY graphic designers can use these resources to stay on top of the latest design trends and incorporate them into their marketing campaigns.

 Without further adieu, here is our list of things you should know when creating visual elements for advertising and marketing purposes.